 The app has a free seven-day trial, so give it a go.
 It's available on AppStore.

-You will get access to 100+ filters, 6 retouching tools (such as a whitening tool, blemish remover, glow enhancer, etc), web stories feature, and you can download and use Unsplash images directly in the app!
+You will get access to 100+ filters, 6 retouching tools (such as a whitening tool, blemish remover, glow enhancer, etc.), a web stories feature, and you can download and use Unsplash images directly in the app!

 Conclusion: Photography Apps To Ease Your Workflow

 The world of smartphone photography apps is one that changes so quickly.
-It seems as soon as a new trend appears on the horizon, there is an app for that.
-Besides the above, there are a lot of very good apps on the App Store and choosing the best depends on personal use and preference.
-Keeping track of the best in an ocean of apps can be time, money and memory space consuming.
+As soon as a new trend appears on the horizon, there is an app for that.
+Besides the above, there are a lot of very good apps on the App Store, and choosing the best depends on personal use and preference.
+Keeping track of the best in an ocean of apps can be time, money, and memory space-consuming.

-There is little doubt though that apps have transformed the way we shoot, plan and edit images with our smartphones.
+There is little doubt, though, that apps have transformed how we shoot, plan and edit images with our smartphones.
 Who knows what the future holds?

-Why not share your favourite smartphone photographic apps in the comments below telling us a little bit about why you like them.
+Why not share your favorite smartphone photographic apps in the comments below, telling us a little about why you like them?
 If we see some that crop up regularly, we may look at doing a review on them.

 - 10 Photo Editing Apps That You Should Have On Your Phone